 - In a separate bowl, combine flour, baking powder, and salt.

 - Add flour mixture to the butter mixture and beat until combined.

 - Lay out two large pieces of plastic wrap.
 Divide the dough in two and place each piece of dough on the plastic wrap.
 Form each piece into a disc and tightly cover.
 Place in the refrigerator for 2 hours or up to 1 day.

-- Bake for 8-12 minutes, until the edges are just barely starting to turn light brown and the centers of the cookies are still slightly underdone (for softer cookies).
+- Bake for 8-12 minutes, until the edges are just barely starting to turn light golden brown and the centers of the cookies are still slightly underdone (for softer cookies).
 Feel free to bake just a bit longer for crispier cookies.
 I recommend rotating the baking sheets from front to back and top to bottom once during bake time.
 Place the baking pans on wire racks and cool completely before proceeding with the remaining dough.